Flowers: A Warp Drive for Neural PDE Solvers: Acknowledgements

 \section{Acknowledgements}

+TM and ID were partially supported by the European Research Council Consolidator Grant 101232533 (PhaseShift).
 ML was partially supported by the Advanced Grant project 101097198 of the European Research Council, Centre of Excellence of Research Council of Finland (grant 336786) and the FAME flagship of the Research Council of Finland (grant 359186).
 The views and opinions expressed are those of the authors only and do not necessarily reflect those of the funding agencies or the EU.
 MVdH gratefully acknowledges the support of the Department of Energy, BES program under grant DE-SC0020345, Oxy, the corporate members of the Geo-Mathematical Imaging Group at Rice University and the Simons Foundation under the MATH+X Program.
 TM would like to thank Lilian Gasser for the considerable time and expertise she dedicated to the design of Figure~\ref{fig:selfwarp-diagram}.